On this page we cover

 Get into Gear programme

-Passed your test already?
-Newly-qualified young drivers can take part in a ‘Get in Gear’ course in Bury St Edmunds, Ipswich or Lowestoft to help build their confidence and improve their skills.
+Passed your test?
+Newly-qualified young drivers can take part in a ‘Get in Gear’ course in Bury St Edmunds, Ipswich or Lowestoft to help build confidence and skills driving.

 You will receive two hours learning in a classroom and four hours with an instructor on the road.